A computational study of low precision incomplete Cholesky factorization preconditioners for sparse linear least-squares problems: Incomplete factorization preconditioners in low precision

 \section{Incomplete factorization preconditioners in low precision}

-We start this section by briefly recalling incomplete Cholesky (IC) factorizations and then look at when breakdown of the factorization can occur and how to circumvent breakdowns when developing robust implementations, particularly when using low precision arithmetic.
+We start this section by briefly recalling level-based and memory-based incomplete Cholesky (IC) factorizations and then look at when breakdown of the factorization can occur and how to circumvent breakdowns when developing robust implementations, particularly when using low precision arithmetic.